 Silent partners are liable for any losses up to their invested capital amount, as well as any liability they have assumed as part of the creation of the business. - Will Kenton, Economist, Doctor of Philosophy

-Other than duties, there are a few other things you need to know.
+Other than duties, here are other things you need to know.

 The Internal Revenue Service (IRS) treats silent partners like any other business partner.
-This means that you will have to pay taxes on your share of the profits earned by the limited liability company.
+Colleagues of mine had to pay taxes on their share of the profits earned by the limited liability company.

 If you are a silent partner, it is important that your identity be kept secret at all times.
 If you're discovered, the LLC may have to pay punitive damages to anyone who has an issue with your involvement.

-A limited partnership agreement will help you decide how profits and losses are divided up, what is expected of each partner, etc.
+A limited partnership agreement will help you decide how profits and losses are divided up and what is expected of each partner .

 This agreement must be signed by all members before the LLC opens for business to ensure that there are no issues among limited partners in the future.